NORDUnet/moodle_kaltura_migration/README.md

 Everything within the external/kaltura-api folder is licensed according to the contents of the individual files in that folder and its subfolders.

-Everything else is liccensed according to the NORDUnet License (3-clause BSD).
+Everything else is licensed according to the NORDUnet License (3-clause BSD).
 See [LICENSE.md](LICENSE.md) for more details.

 # Copyright